About AFE Position Papers

 AFE occasionally produces position papers that synthesize the best available research on critical fire ecology issues of the day, and offer suggestions for ecologically-based management applications.
 These papers are drafted by special committees established by the AFE board of directors, then submitted to external peer review by top experts, and finally are ratified at the general membership meetings held during our Fire Conferences.

-2015: AFE’s fourth position paper, “Reduce Fire Risks or We’ll Continue to Pay More for Fire Disasters” we developed as a joint project of Association for Fire Ecology, International Association of Wildland Fire, and The Nature Conservancy.
+2015: AFE’s fourth position paper, “Reduce Wildfire Risks or We’ll Continue to Pay More for Fire Disasters” was developed as a joint project of Association for Fire Ecology, International Association of Wildland Fire, and The Nature Conservancy.
 The paper was published on April 16, 2015.

 2013: AFE’s third position paper, “The Merits of Prescribed Fire Outweigh Potential Carbon Emission Effects” was developed as a joint effort of Association for Fire Ecology, International Association of Wildland Fire, Tall Timbers Research Station, and The Nature Conservancy and was published in September, 2013.